solomonyaw/solomonyaw/README.md

 - 📫 How to reach me **sadeklo@st.vvu.edu.gh**
 - 📄 Know about my experiences https://solomonadeklo.me/CV.pdf

 <p>I studied a Bsc. in Information Technology at Valley View University.
-My Final Year Project which involved a research work to develop a social protection management information system to register potential members online to make contributions
+My Final Year Project involved a research work to develop a social protection management information system to register potential members online to make contributions
   into social security schemes and to provide social assistance to beneficiaries of the scheme via a secure web portal.
 This thesis was based on a case study into how the social security system works in a developing country such as Ghana.
   Click here to read my full project documentation => <a href="http://solomonadeklo.me/assets/finalyearproject.pdf"> Final Year Project </a> </p>